HarryLMoss/Bhairagini/README.md

 - **The PyMuPDF Team**, whose library facilitated the conversion of our source texts from PDF to a processable format.
 - **OpenAI**, for the GPT models that inspired aspects of our machine learning approach.
 - **The JUCE Framework Team**, for their audio processing and GUI library, critical in developing our real-time music generation capabilities.
+- **The Python Community**, for their extensive resources and forums, which were invaluable throughout the development process.

 ## Contact
 For any inquiries or collaboration requests, please contact me at harrymoss33@gmail.com.